 The down payment required for a construction or construction-to-permanent (C2P) loan varies but is usually 10% to 20%.
 The good news is that the value of the land can be used for all or part of the down payment.

 For example, if you buy a plot of land for $20,000 in cash and want to build a home with a construction cost of $80,000, you need a construction or C2P loan for $80,000.
-If the post-construction value of the home is $100,000 and your loan is for $80,000, that means your equity, which is the same as your down payment, is $20,000 or 20% of the property value.
-So in this example, you meet the 20% down payment requirement.
-If the post-construction value of the property is even higher, say $110,000, then your equity / down payment is also higher at $30,000 or 27% of the property value.
-In both of these examples, the value of the land provides the required 20% down payment.
+If the post-construction value of the home is $100,000, that means your equity, which is the same as your down payment, is $20,000 or 20% of the property value, which likely meets the lender's requirement.

-For example, let's say you purchased a plot of land for $5,000 cash and want a $95,000 construction or C2P loan to build a home.
-If the post-construction value of the home is $100,000, then you only have $5,000 of equity in the property which equates to a 5% down payment.
-In this scenario the lender may require that you contribute more funds to meet the down payment requirement.
+For example, let's say you purchase a plot of land for $5,000 cash and want a $95,000 construction or C2P loan to build a home.
+If the post-construction value of the home is $100,000, then you only have $5,000 of equity in the property which equates to a 5% down payment and 95% LTV ratio.
+In this scenario the lender may require that you contribute more funds to meet the 10% to 20% down payment requirement.

 A C2P mortgage is one loan that includes both the short-term construction loan as well as the permanent take-out loan that is put in place when the construction is complete.
 By using a single mortgage program for both the construction and take-out loans, a C2P loan can save you time and money.

 Review How Construction-to-Permanent (C2P) Loans Work